codemagic-ci-cd/codemagic-docs/content/partials/integrations-setup-app-store-connect.md

-The Apple Developer Portal integration can be enabled in **Teams > Personal Account > Integrations** for personal projects and in **Teams > Your Team Name > Team integrations** for projects shared in the team (if you're the team owner).
+The Apple Developer Portal integration can be enabled in **Teams > Personal Account > Integrations** for personal projects and in **Teams > Your Team Name > Team integrations** for projects shared in the team (if you're a team admin).
 This allows you to conveniently use the same access credentials for automatic code signing and publishing across different apps and workflows.

 1. In the list of available integrations, click the **Connect** button for **Developer Portal**.
 2. In the **App Store Connect API key name**, provide a name for the key you are going to set up the integration with.
 This is for identifying the key in Codemagic.